kyverno/website/content/en/docs/Writing policies/external-data-sources.md

 In addition to simple string values, Kyverno has the ability to consume array values from a ConfigMap.
 You have the choice of storing those array values in either YAML format within a block scalar or JSON-encoded content.

 {{% alert title="Note" color="info" %}}
 Storing array values in a YAML block scalar requires Kyverno 1.3.5+.
 Also, when storing array values as YAML, use the `|-` block style indicator with the "strip" block chomping indicator.
 See [this site](https://yaml-multiline.info/) for more information on multi-line YAML.
+When using arrays in this fashion, a minimum of two are required to form an array.
+A single value will produce an error.
+Ensure there are no spaces added to the end of the strings in these block scalars.
 {{% /alert %}}

 For example, let's say you wanted to define a list of allowed roles in a ConfigMap.
 A Kyverno policy can refer to this list to deny a request where the role, defined as an annotation, does not match one of the values in the list.